defi-wonderland/aztec-bridge-and-seek/README.md

 <br />

-## 🔧 Development Notes

-### Vite Configuration

-This project uses **Vite** instead of Webpack for faster development and builds.
-Due to compatibility challenges between blockchain dependencies (CommonJS) and modern browser requirements (ESM), our Vite configuration includes specific solutions for module resolution.

-**📚 For developers working with the build system**: See [`docs/VITE_MIGRATION_GUIDE.md`](./docs/VITE_MIGRATION_GUIDE.md) for:
-- Understanding why the Vite config looks complex
-- Step-by-step guide for handling new problematic dependencies
-- Troubleshooting CommonJS/ESM compatibility issues
-- Performance optimization techniques

 ## Disable client proofs

 The Sandbox will accept transactions without a valid proof.
 You can disable proof generation when working against the Sandbox as it will save time during development.